These are just 21.

 1. Ignore the lessons of the past.

-Why do people assume they didn’t know so much 100 years ago?
+Why do people assume AdMen didn’t know so much 100 years ago?
 Education was certainly more demanding and so was taking the time out to research.
 Research lights up the path to success.

 2. Thinking you can pick up ‘Tips’ as you go along.

 Marketing is infested with amateurs.
 Rarely anyone studies enough.
 Tips are for deluded lunatics and they never amount to noteable results.

 3. Trying to be “cReAtIvE”.

 It is almost certainly fatal to assume that what you think is wonderful will sell.
 You are not your customer.
 Have a pro find out who they are and what they want.

 4. Have ‘Brainstorming‘ meetings.

 They are often a complete waste of time, there for idle people to fill up their time.
-Real research garners results that are certain and measured like mathematics.
+Real research garners results that are certain and measured like math.